ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 (ii) Work out which user-defined graphic you wish to display π - let's say the one corresponding to **P** so that if you press **P** (after pressing **GRAPH**) you get π.

 (iii) Store the new pattern.
 Each user-defined graphic has its pattern stored as eight numbers, one for each row.
-You can write each of these numbers in a program as `BIN` followed by eight 0's or 1's - 0 for paper, 1 for ink - so the eight numbers for our pi character are...
+You can write each of these numbers in a program as `BIN` followed by eight 0's or 1's - 0 for paper, 1 for ink - so the eight numbers for our π character are...

 - `BIN 00000000`    - top row
 - `BIN 00000000`    - second row down